Czechoslovak Social Democratic Youth

 The Czechoslovak Social Democratic Youth (Československá sociálně demokratická mládež) was a youth organization in Czechoslovakia.
 The organization was the youth wing of the Czechoslovak Social Democratic Workers Party.

-First organization dissolved in 1921, when it transformed into Young Communist League of Czechoslovakia.
+The first organization was dissolved in 1921, when it was transformed into Young Communist League of Czechoslovakia.

-Second organization founded in 1921 dissolved in 1936, when it existed inside Czechoslovak Youth Committee.
-It was also known as Movement of Democratic Youth.
+The second organization was founded in 1921 and later dissolved in 1936, when it existed inside Czechoslovak Youth Committee.
+It was also known as the Movement of Democratic Youth.

-In 1945–1948 Social Democratic Youth branch existed as part of Union of Czech Youth.
+During 1945–1948, the Social Democratic Youth branch existed as part of the Union of Czech Youth.